 The most important part of this process is when the VA determines the level of asbestos exposure during time in the military and during occupations as a civilian.
 This is required as evidence to establish the relationship between the veteran’s asbestos exposure and the development of mesothelioma.
 A certified VA claims representative can do most of the work setting up an exposure summary for free.

 VA Benefits & Compensation

 After the VA determines if a veteran is eligible for benefits, the degree of the veteran’s disability is taken into account.
-The VA rates a veteran’s level of disability on a scale from 10% to 100%, measured in 10% intervals.
+The VA rates a veteran’s level of disability on a scale from 10 percent to 100 percent, measured in 10 percent intervals.
 The degrees are created to compensate for inability to work due to the illness.
-However, mesothelioma and asbestos lung cancers always receive a 100% disability rating.
+However, mesothelioma and asbestos lung cancers almost always receive a 100 percent disability rating.

 Lastly, the VA considers whether the veteran has a spouse or any dependents.
-Single veterans garner over $2,800 in compensation a month but can collect more given their marital and dependent status.
+Single veterans get over $2,800 in compensation a month but can collect more given their marital and dependent status.
 Veterans can also receive additional compensation if they are in need of regular aid and attendance, or are housebound.